tgfrerer/island/README.md

 > for any purpose, and the code here is released in the hope that you
 > might find it interesting.

+# But ...
+Why?

 The initial motivation for writing Island was to experiment with a modern rendering API (Vulkan), to learn by trying out ideas around modern realtime-rendering, and to have a framework to create [visual experiments](http://instagram.com/tgfrerer) with.

+Island has been used for work, too; for example, it helped make an Official Visualizer for [OK Go's Once More With Feeling](https://www.youtube.com/watch?v=7tSVLwEOjdU) -- Here's a little [making of](https://poniesandlight.co.uk/work/ok_go_once_more/).

 [readme-win]: README_WINDOWS.md
 [struct-generator]: scripts/codegen/gen_vk_structs.py